SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

 Next, mount the interface panel (the one with all the connectors), the GXP and the power distribution mount.

-Start with mounting the interface panel by inserting 2x M3x10 screws from the bottom of the main mounting plate.
+Start with mounting the 3D printed bracket for interface panel by inserting 2x M3x10 screws from the bottom of the main mounting plate.
 Note that the left and rigt side of the mounting plate differ in length.
 Make sure to connect this panel to the longer side, as shown below.

 <p align="center">
     <img src="../Images/CAD%20Images/interface_bracket_mounting_plate.png" style="display:inline-block; width:30%; margin-right:10px;">
     <img src="../Images/CAD%20Images/bracket_mounting_plate_TOP.png" style="display:inline-block; width:30%; margin-right:10px;">
     <div style="clear:both;"></div>
     <div style="text-align: center;">
         <em>Solidworks assembly of mounting plate and 3D printed interface bracket.
-Note how one side of the mounting plate is longer than the other.</em>
+Note how the right side of the mounting plate is longer than the other.</em>
     </div>
 </p>